Paid social that brings in customers, not just clicks.

 Who this is for.

-Owners running paid social without a clear read on whether it's driving actual revenue.
-The Meta account shows 10x ROAS, the GA4 report shows 1.2x, and no one can explain the gap.
-Or a business that's never leaned on social before but needs to build awareness beyond what search can capture.
+Owners running paid social without a clear read on whether it's actually driving revenue.
+The Meta account claims 10x ROAS, GA4 shows 1.2x, and no one can explain the gap.
+Or a business that has never run paid social before but needs to build awareness beyond what search can capture.

 Also for operators who've been burned by creative agencies that deliver beautiful assets and no performance data.
-Paid social rewards tight feedback loops between media and creative; we run the media side of that loop.
+Paid social rewards tight feedback loops between media and creative.
+I run the media side of that loop.

 What you get.